Suzanna-Linn/slua/docs/moving-states.md

   - When all the handlers to the even "sensor" are removed, LLEvents releases the repeating sensor.
 - The timer event clock is not cleared.
   - If the script uses the event "timer" and ll.SetTimerEvent() in the library llcompat:
-    -  (if the new state has a timer event, and the previous state has a timer set, the timer event in the new state will be triggered on the interval set in the previous state).
+    -  if the new state has a timer event, and the previous state has a timer set, the timer event in the new state will be triggered on the interval set in the previous state.
   - If the script uses LLTimers:
     - the timers will be triggered on the intervals set in the previous state.
     - the event "timer" used by LLTimers is protected and can't be removed by LLEvents:off(), we don't need to check for it in the function "state".